kzapata19/todo-with-mvc/README.md

-# Todo App with MVC architecture
+# Todo App with MVC design pattern

 Technologies used:
 - EJS